 Understanding the how the motor system interacts with attention & memory will also inform the development of novel diagnostic and rehabilitation tool for patients with neurological impairments associated with stroke, Parkinson’s Disease and Progressive Supranuclear Palsy.

-This project is a collaboration between Daniel T. Smith & Soazig Casteau (Durham University, UK), Thomas Schenk (Ludwig Maximilian University of Munich, Germany), Stefan Van der Stigchel (Universiteit Utrecht, Netherlands) and Neil Archibald (South Tees NHS Foundation Trust) and has been funded by grants from the Open Research Area grant via ESRC, NWO and DfG (info here) and The Dunhill Medical Trust.
+This project began as a collaboration between Daniel T. Smith & Soazig Casteau (Durham University, UK), Thomas Schenk (Ludwig Maximilian University of Munich, Germany) and Stefan Van der Stigchel (Universiteit Utrecht, Netherlands) funded by an Open Research Area grant via ESRC, NWO and DfG (2015-2018 info here).
+In 2019 Siobhan joined the team on an ESRC NINEDTP PhD studentship to work on the role of eye-movements in spatial short-term memory and in 2022 Dr Alexis Cheviet joined to work on a project funded by The Dunhill Medical Trust to examine whether cognitive tests can differentiate PSP and Parkinson’s disease

 You can find more information about each of us by visiting the people page and keep up to date with our progress on our News/Blog page or by following us on Twitter: @AttentionLab, @SoazigCasteau, @Svanderstigchel, @TanjaNijboer, @SiobhanMcAteer4